Detainee Rights at the Police Station: What You Must NEVER Do (2026)

 - Fast-track trial: if the offence is simple and flagrant (drink-driving, theft), it can go to trial within the following hours.

-- Pre-trial detention: in very serious cases (offences with penalties over 2 years, a flight risk or a risk of destroying evidence).
+- Pre-trial detention: for offences with a maximum penalty of 2 years' imprisonment or more —or less if the suspect has unspent convictions for an intentional offence—, where there is a flight risk or a risk of destroying evidence (Art.
+503 LECrim).
 This is what we fight to avoid at the Art.
 505 hearing.

 Frequently Asked Questions